 \section{Introduction}\label{introduction}}

 The effects of climate change on terrestrial ecosystems are particularly severe in alpine regions, and the consequences have already been documented globally. (\cite{IPCC2007}, \cite{Gottfried2012NatClimChange}, \cite{IPCCSR2019HM}).
 Alpine vegetation depends on severe conditions such as low temperatures and long snow-covered periods.
-Thus alpine areas have unique species adapted to such extreme environments.
-Several studies have reported that recent global climatic changes, e.g., increasing temperatures and reducing snow-covered periods, have accelerated the invasion of non-native species into alpine areas (see \cite{Alexander2016AlpBotany}).
-In the Taisetsu Mountains, northern Japan, dwarf bamboo (\emph{Sasa kurilensis}) has invaded alpine snow meadows, probably driven by the extension of the snow-free period (\cite{Kudo2011EcoEvo}).
-Researchers have also predicted a decrease in habitats suitable for alpine snow meadows in that area (\cite{Amagai2022AVS}).
-Climate change has also affected the growth and phenologies of native species.
-For example, the growth of dwarf pine (\emph{Pinus pumila}), a dominant species in Japanese alpine regions, has been affected by climatic conditions such as temperature and snowmelt timings (\cite{Amagai2015EcoRes}).
-In addition, such changes vary depending on species and microhabitats (\cite{Kudo2010AAA}).
-Understanding and predicting the undergoing changes of alpine vegetation requires a monitoring method scalable to a wide range with a spatially and temporally high resolution.
+Alpine areas have unique species that are adapted to such extreme environments.
+Several studies have reported that recent global climatic changes, such as increasing temperatures and reduced periods of snow cover, have accelerated the invasion of non-native species into alpine areas (see \cite{Alexander2016AlpBotany}).
+In the Taisetsu Mountains, northern Japan, dwarf bamboo (\emph{Sasa kurilensis}) has invaded alpine snow meadows, possibly driven by an extension of the snow-free period (\cite{Kudo2011EcoEvo}).
+Researchers have also predicted a decrease in suitable habitats for alpine snow meadows in this area (\cite{Amagai2022AVS}).
+Climate change has also affected the growth and phenology of native species.
+For example, the growth of dwarf pine (\emph{Pinus pumila}), a dominant species in Japanese alpine regions, has been affected by climatic conditions such as temperature and snowmelt timing (\cite{Amagai2015EcoRes}).
+In addition, such changes vary depending on the species and microhabitats (\cite{Kudo2010AAA}).
+Understanding and predicting changes in alpine vegetation requires a monitoring method scalable to a wide range with high spatiotemporal resolution.

-Previous studies on alpine ecosystems have relied heavily on field observations, yet it is hard to cover broad areas in alpine regions due to the poor accessibility and severe weather.
-The variance in the phenology of alpine plants has also complicated the problem.
-Strictly limited by snow cover, the growing season of alpine plants is typically very short and their phenology varies greatly across years and microtopography (\cite{Kudo1991AAR}).
-Thus planning observations by predicting the plant phenology is difficult, making it necessary to conduct a continuous observation over months.
-Satellite, airborne, and Unmanned Aerial Vehicle (UAV) remote sensing methods seem to be alternatives.
-However, satellite imagery of alpine areas is rarely available due to cloud cover, and the spatial resolution is not enough to observe vegetation changes at the plant community scale.
-Airborne imagery can obtain high-resolution data, but its cost becomes a bottleneck for frequent monitoring.
-Although UAV methods have become a cost-effective tool for ecological monitoring (\cite{Baena2017PLOSONE}), continuous monitoring with UAVs in alpine regions is difficult due to the severe weather.
+Previous studies on alpine ecosystems have relied heavily on field observations; however, it is difficult to cover large areas in alpine regions due to poor accessibility and severe weather.
+Additionally, variance in alpine plant phenology complicates this problem.
+Strictly limited by snow cover, the growing season of alpine plants is typically very short, and their phenology varies greatly across years and microtopography (\cite{Kudo1991AAR}).
+Thus, it is difficult to plan observations by predicting plant phenology, rendering continuous observations over several months necessary.
+Satellite, airborne, and Unmanned Aerial Vehicle (UAV) remote-sensing methods appear to be alternatives.
+However, satellite imagery of alpine areas is rarely available because of cloud cover, and the spatial resolution is insufficient to observe vegetation changes at the plant community scale.
+Airborne imagery can be used to obtain high-resolution data, but frequent monitoring is restricted by its cost.
+Although UAV methods have become cost-effective tools for ecological monitoring (\cite{Baena2017PLOSONE}), continuous monitoring with UAVs in alpine regions is difficult because of severe weather.